mgrishko/epam-test-assigment/README.md

 * Use dry-rb stack, for (mixins, do-monads) for standartize responds from services and more clean code
 * Extend validations, maybe for real case, need more strict validations for ip example (ip =~ Regexp.union([Resolv::IPv4::Regex, Resolv::IPv6::Regex]))
 * Load file by chunks

-#### How it works
-* After passing the log file to bin/parser.rb validates argument existence, then calls Runner, which process incoming file step-by-step in functions.
-I validate file, load and parse
-* I placed validators in validators folder and divide them, one for file validaions, other for file contant validations.
-They raise exceptions with custom errors(it's not optimal decision, but for console output it works)
-* Then I load and parse file with around validation content on it and took data to LogRec model.
-On that file I use Dependency Injection approch to safe file for test with mixins.
-Probably needed hold errors on some structure and didn't abort programm only returns errors - 'string bla-bla-bla is invalid'
-* When I counting results I used Open/Closed Principle
-* On the end I print results